lucbories/devapt/README.md

-## Devapt is a glue between many usefull projects
+## Devapt is a glue between many powerfull projects
 Thanks for all projects leaders and contributers.

 The given list is an extract of all used or inspired projects.